 - Make sure you have the latest modem firmware version installed.
-Follow the instructions in this article to update your modem firmware with the Hiberfaker.
+Follow the instructions in this article to update your modem firmware using the Hiberfaker.

 Step by step guide

 - Stack the modem shield on top of the Arduino Mega:

 - Beta modem shield: stack the black Hiberfaker connector shield on top of the modem shield.